EuclidProtocol/docs/docs/Euclid Smart Contracts/Escrow.md

 ```
 ***TokenInfo***

- Struct holding information about a token including the token Id and the type.
+ Struct holding information about a token, including the token Id and the type.

  ```rust
  pub struct TokenInfo {